 Answers Provided by Proteomics

-Given the limitations of current risk factors to predict the risk of premature birth, scientists at Sera set out to discover a biomarker prediction that would that would provide an early individual risk of assessment for spontaneous preterm birth.
+Given the limitations of current risk factors to predict the risk of premature birth, scientists at Sera set out to discover a biomarker prediction that would provide an early individual risk of assessment for spontaneous preterm birth.
 Researchers discovered that two proteins combined with biometric variables provides highly accurate prediction of spontaneous preterm birth in asymptomatic singleton pregnancies.

 The PreTRM® Test is Suitable for 88% of Singleton Pregnant Women1, 2

 PreTRM® Intended Use:

 The PreTRM® Test for Risk Management predicts the risk of spontaneous preterm birth (before 37 weeks) in asymptomatic women (no signs or symptoms of preterm labor, with intact membranes) ≥18 years old with a singleton pregnancy.
 The PreTRM Test is performed via a single blood draw between 19wk/1d-20wk/6d (134-146 days) gestation.
 It is not intended for use in women who have a multiple pregnancy, have a known or suspected fetal anomaly, or are on any form of progesterone therapy after the first trimester.

 - Women ≥18 years old with a singleton pregnancy